Skip to main content

 • For a pre-service appeal, the plan should decide within 30 days.

-TIP: If you are filing a pre-service appeal (meaning you were denied coverage for an item or service you have not yet received), you can request an expedited appeal if the matter is urgent.
-An appeal can be expedited if you or your doctor feels your health could be seriously harmed by waiting the standard timeline for appeal decisions.
+TIP: If you are filing a pre-service appeal (meaning you were denied coverage for an item or service that you have not yet received), you can request an expedited appeal if the matter is urgent.
+An appeal can be expedited if you or your doctor feels that your health could be seriously harmed by waiting the standard timeline for appeal decisions.
 If your plan approves your request to expedite, it should issue a decision within 72 hours.

 See the infographic below for an illustration of the appeals process.